dbt-msft/tsql-utils/README.md

 ## Contributions

+### Help out!

+There are a number of macros that have yet to be implemented for T-SQL.
+Check out [this file](integration_tests/dbt_utils/dbt_project.yml) for an idea of which macros are not currently supported.
+### Multi-Adapter Support

 t-sql-utils applies for 2 adapters, sqlserver and synapse.

 Therefore, for the time being, a macro should be implemented twice, once for the functionality and once as a reference for the second adapter.